christoph-euler/assignment_course3/README.md

-# Readme file to the the assignment of Getting and Cleaning Data
+# Assignment to Getting and Cleaning Data
 This repo contains mainly the script run_analysis.R.

 run_analysis.R produces a tidy subset of the UCI HAR dataset.
 In particular, the script contains 6 steps: